The Hidden Uncertainty in a Neural Networks Activations: Discussion Conclusion

-Section \ref{experiments:ood_performance_epistemic} investigated the \ac{ood} performance of epistemic uncertainty and concludes that epistemic uncertainty from shallow layers has superior performance, which is line with the results in section \ref{experiments:quality_of_uncertainty_depending_on_depth}.
-They even outperform Deep Ensembles for various \ac{ood} datasets, while adding negligible computational overhead and leaving he training procedure unchanged.
+Section \ref{experiments:ood_performance_epistemic} investigated the \ac{ood} performance of epistemic uncertainty and concludes that epistemic uncertainty from shallow layers has superior performance, which is in line with the results in section \ref{experiments:quality_of_uncertainty_depending_on_depth}.
+They even outperform Deep Ensembles for various \ac{ood} datasets, while adding negligible computational overhead and leaving the training procedure unchanged.
+This comes at the cost of worse uncertainty calibration close to the training data distribution (section \ref{experiments:image_classification}).
+We note that this result is achieved without applying an additional regularisation loss.
 However, we also find that certain global perturbations of the data distribution are better detected using the density of deeper layers.
 This suggests that the task of \ac{ood} detection can benefit from aggregating uncertainty information from several layers.
 We leave this exploration for future work.
 In fact, \cite{lee2018simple} utilizes density estimates from several layers.
 However, thus far they require logistic regression trained on \ac{ood} data for merging the results from several layers.

-Moreover, section \ref{experiments:ood_performance_epistemic} shed light onto a recently observed phenomenon in related work, namely that density models trained on CIFAR10 yield higher log-likelihoods on SVHN than on CIFAR10 \cite{Nalisnick2018-gd, Choi2018-lm}.
-Our experiments suggest that similar conclusions hold for the distribution of representations of shallow layers.
-However, the distribution of deeper layers appears to be more robust to this phenomenon.

-While this work proposes a promising framework applicable to any neural network, it also opens up avenues for future research.
-We intentionally did not alter the training procedure in order to evaluate what quality of uncertainty one can expect for neural networks using default training procedures.
-We intend to conduct future research towards techniques that perform minimal invasive changes at training time such that latent representations yield improved uncertainty estimates.
+Moreover, section \ref{experiments:reconstruction} demonstrated that using a simple heuristic for increasing the information stored in the hidden representations further improves the \ac{ood} detection performance significantly, which is in line with prior work.
+However, our experiments in general showed that for uncertainty estimation \ac{ood} detection performance is not a sufficient metric.
+Different weights of the regularisation term lead to identical accuracy curves with very different \ac{auroc} curves close to the training data distribution.
+This leads to difficulties in choosing the optimal regularisation weight.
+Overall, if \ac{ood} detection is the primary objective of epistemic uncertainty additional regularisation can boost performance.
+However, note that a similar boost can also be achieved with density estimates of shallow layers while leaving the training procedure unchanged.
+When taking different aspects of epistemic uncertainty into account leaving out additional regularisation and using density estimates of deeper layers is a strong baseline given its simplicity and decent performance.